 I’m interrupting my Jesse Tree posts because the O Antiphons begin tomorrow, December 17.
 This is one of my favorite parts of the Liturgical Year and so I try to not let a year pass without writing something about them.
 (My apologies for the delay on the Jesse Tree Part Two as family sickness and other responsibilities stole my writing time, but it will be completed in the next few days.)

-Most people don’t think they know the “O Antiphons”, but if anyone has ever sung all the verses of O Come, O Come Emmanuel, there are all the Antiphons in their glory.
+Most people don’t think they are familiar with the “O Antiphons”, but if anyone has ever sung all the verses of O Come, O Come Emmanuel, there are all the Antiphons in their glory.

 The ‘O’ Antiphons tie in with my thoughts on the Jesse Tree.
 If our family is following a Jesse Tree tradition at home, it’s important to us to use the last days of Advent for the ‘O’ Antiphons.
-While they are not directly part of the lineage of Jesse, they have even more richness because they are the summary of Redemption and the Old Testament.
+While they are not directly part of the lineage of Jesse, they enhance the Jesse Tree because they are the summary of Salvation History, revealed through the Old Testament and fulfilled with the Redemption.
 The Messianic titles and symbols have such richness that they should stand alone.

 I mentioned that in the Catechesis of the Good Shepherd atrium that for the youngest ages there are certain prophecies presented, and otherwise most of the Old Testament is not presented until they are older.
 The Prophecy of the Names is one given to the youngest child, Isaiah 9:5-6: